paguzma/cjekel.github.io/_posts/2016-05-31-USA-GDP-and-GNI-per-capita-adjusted-for-inflation.md

 tl;dr

 An accurate measure of inflation is important when comparing the GDP per capita and GNI per capita overtime.
-Slight errors in the CPI values overtime have a serious effect on the long-term gdp per capita and gni per capita values.
+Slight errors in the CPI values overtime have a serious effect on the long-term gdp per capita and gni per capita trends.